ASKurz/recoding-Hayes-2018/Chapter_02.md

 Within the brms framework, *σ* of the Gaussian likelihood is considered a family-specific parameter (e.g., there is no *σ* for the Poisson distribution).
 When you have an intercept-only regression model with multiple variables, the covariance among their *σ* parameters, `rescor(negemot,govact)` in this case, is a correlation.

-To learn more about the multivariate syntax in brms, code `vignette("brms_multivariate")`.
+To learn more about the multivariate syntax in brms, click [here](https://cran.r-project.org/web/packages/brms/vignettes/brms_multivariate.html) or code `vignette("brms_multivariate")`.

 But to clarify the output:

 -   'Estimate' = the posterior mean, analogous to the frequentist point estimate
--   'Est.Error' = the posterior *S**D*, analogous to the frequentist standard error
+-   'Est.Error' = the posterior *SD*, analogous to the frequentist standard error
 -   'l-95% CI' = the lower-level of the percentile-based 95% Bayesian credible interval
 -   'u-95% CI' = the upper-level of the same